mvit777/BikeDistributor/README.md

 MongoDb is freely hosted by Atlas at https://www.mongodb.com/en/company

-(Having the ability to host my database on a free remote server is truly a great gift, as I can easily test latency and try my favorite spinnig stuff.
+(Having the ability to host a database on a free remote server is truly a great gift, as one can easily test latency and try his/her favorite spinning stuff.
 Thanks again to Atlas)

 ## Structure of the VS Solution ##